Manage existing sites

-To manage an app, select More Commands (…) for the portal and choose an action from the context menu.
-Alternatively, you can also select action from the menu at the top.
+To manage a site, select More Commands (…) for the site and choose an action from the options in the dropdown.

 firstname.lastname@example.org for some of its functionality to work.
 This contact record is automatically created when you edit the portal for the first time.

 This contact record creation may fail in two scenarios:

 - If you have one or more fields for the Contact table set as required.

 - If your site has business logic (for example, synchronous plug-ins or workflows to restrict contact creation)

 A contact with an email address email@example.com must be created before you can edit your portal.
 Please create this contact manually.

 When you see this error message, create a contact record manually with the email address

 Opens the portal to preview the website.
 This option helps you to see the portal as it looks to your customers.